lxlscut/SEDESC/README.md

-# SEDESC
-The source code of paper "Model-Aware Deep Learning for the Clustering of Hyperspectral Images with Context Preservation"
+Pytorch implementation of the paper "Model-Aware Deep Learning for the Clustering of Hyperspectral Images with Context Preservation"